 The challenges peak at long-term fixed-price projects, where revenue recognition is expected to follow performance.
 In other words, there is a need to continuously make a so-called completion level assessment for calculating turnover.

 For example, in the case of major deliveries many companies prefer to invoice the customer on an ongoing basis: 40% of the contract total in advance, 50% after the first major delivery and 10% upon final delivery.

 Invoicing based on a payment plan with per-task revenue recognition

-	By controlling the revenue recognition per subtasks (payslips and counselling), the company can always see the contribution margin on the different tasks within the same fixed price contract.
-Is it on administration of payslips or the counselling you earn most money?
+By controlling the revenue recognition per subtasks (payslips and counseling), the company can always see the contribution margin on the different tasks within the same fixed price contract.
+Is it on the administration of payslips or the counseling you earn most money?

-	This is advanced management of fixed price contracts compared to the "normal" standard agreement described earlier.
-Please consider if it is necessary for you to separate the value on different subtask.
+This is the advanced management of fixed-price contracts compared to the "normal" standard agreement described earlier.
+Please consider if it is necessary for you to separate the value on the different subtask.

-	If you want to read more about contract management in consultancies, you can find more information in this whitepaper on the subject.comments powered by Disqus
+If you want to read more about contract management in consultancies, you can find more information in this whitepaper on the subject.